Back to the LOC Page Air Force Writer.com logo

 I recommend that you realize the seriousness of your actions and their consequences and follow instructions and adhere to the Air Force Core Value, "Integrity First".
 This means to do what is right even when no one is looking.
 Examine your career objectives and determine which course of action you will follow.
 You will acknowledge receipt of this letter by signing in the designated block.
 You have 3 duty days in which to submit any information in rebuttal to these charges.

-Privacy Act statement: AUTHORITY: 10 U.S.C.
+Privacy Act Statement: AUTHORITY: 10 U.S.C.
 8013.
 PURPOSE: To obtain any comments you desire to submit (on a voluntary basis) for consideration concerning this action.
 ROUTINE USES: Provides you an opportunity to submit comments or documents for consideration.
 If provided, the comments and documents you submit become a part of the action.
 DISCLOSURE: Your written acknowledgment of receipt and signature are mandatory.
 Any other comment or document you provide is voluntary.

 Back of Form